rickyguerin/Databending/README.md

 ### Get Your image into Audacity
 1. Open Audacity
 2. Do File > Import > Raw Data and select your image
-3. Configure your import settings
+3. Configure your import settings and click open
     1. Encoding &rarr; U-Law
     2. Byte order &rarr; Big-endian
     3. Channels &rarr; Mono